fy0d-0r/bug_bounty_notes/fundamentals/php/session-cookie.md

 ```

 Diff: a session ends as soon as you close down your browser while a cookie has a time limit.
+Diff: PHPSESSID only includes session id while cookie includes some data inside it.